Heist film: History

 In the 1960s heist stories became more mainstream, with glossier and higher-budget heist films which moved away from the fatalism and darkness present in the earlier noir heists.
 Two examples of this from the early 1960s are the British film The League of Gentlemen (1960) and the American film Seven Thieves (1960).
 Despite having conventional heist plots about gathering together a group to commit a heist, both films balance comedy and drama, unlike the darkness of the earlier noir heist films.
 The mainstream shift as well as a growing cultural interest in travel led to a wave of glossy heist films involving exotic international locals, such as Topkapi (1964) and How to Steal a Million (1966).
 In France Rififi spawned a number of lower-budget crime films which often used Rififi as part of their title.
 These include films such as Rififi in Tokyo (1963) and Du rififi à Paname (1966).
-As the decade continued, the French also began to produce more glossy heist films which served as star vehicles for big stars of the time, such as Any Number Can Win (1963) starring Alain Delon and Greed in the Sun (1964) starring Jean-Paul Belmondo.
-The most celebrated French heist films of this time where directed by Jean-Pierre Melville, whose heist film Le Cercle Rouge (1970) is often regarded as one of the greatest heist movies of all time.
+As the decade continued, the French also began to produce more glossy heist films which served as star vehicles for big names of the time, such as Any Number Can Win (1963) starring Alain Delon and Greed in the Sun (1964) starring Jean-Paul Belmondo.
+The most celebrated French heist films of this time were directed by Jean-Pierre Melville, whose heist film Le Cercle Rouge (1970) is often regarded as one of the greatest heist movies of all time.
 This expansion of the genre in the 1960s also led to remakes of older heist movies, with an early example being Cairo (1963), which is a remake of The Asphalt Jungle.
 In 1968, the motion picture production code was abolished, paving the way for a number of heist films that didn't shy away from portraying graphic violence.
 This included films like Charley Varrick (1973) and The Getaway (1972).
-Another important 1970s heist film is Sidney Lumet's 1975 film Dog Day Afternoon, which is regarded by some critics as the last important heist film of the genre's most productive era.